 If you’ve ever worked on a Battalion level staff (or higher echelon) there’s a good chance you participated in the Military Decision Making Process.
-And if you haven’t served at the Battalion level or higher, you should educate yourself so you can be prepared.
-In the paragraphs below, I will give you an overview of the Military Decision Making Process (MDMP) so you know the basics.
+And if you haven’t served at the Battalion level or higher, you should educate yourself on the topic so you can be prepared.
+In the paragraphs below, I will give you an overview of the Military Decision Making Process (MDMP), so you understand the basics.

 Things You Should Know About MDMP

 Here are some basic things you should know about MDMP: